-1. Out of Many, John Mack Faragher, et al., Vol. 2, Brief Sixth Edition, 2012

-(This book will be referred to as Out of Many in the modules & course schedule.)

-This is your basic textbook for the course and contains all the factual information, names, dates, description of events, etc. The multiple-choice questions contained in both the quizzes and the exams will come straight out of this book, so read and study it carefully.
+1. Out of Many, John Mack Faragher, et al., Vol. 2, Brief Sixth Edition, 2012 (This book will be referred to as Out of Many in the modules & course schedule.)
+This is your basic textbook for the course and contains all the factual information, names, dates, description of events, etc. The multiple-choice questions contained in both the quizzes and the exams will come straight out of this book.